Dealing with the Issues in the Tissues

 Module 2: Trauma, Resilience & Somatic Repatterning

-Explore what happens when trauma overwhelms your coping capacities, how the body keeps the score, and the specific ways yoga helps you safely release threat responses.
+Explore what happens when trauma overwhelms our coping capacities, how the body keeps the score, and the specific ways yoga helps you safely release threat responses.
 Understand the connection between fascia, the vagus nerve, and healing.

 Module 3: Practical Vagus Nerve Stimulation Techniques